 While levelslicing isn't a very sophisticated classifier, it does illustrate the useful link between data space and geographic space.
-This fundamental concept forms the basis for most geo-statistical analysisincluding map clustering discussed in the you assign 1 to all areas that are unusually high in P, K and N (nitrogen).
-In this instance the data pattern coincidence is a box in 3-dimensional scatter plot space.
+This fundamental concept forms the basis for most geo-statistical analysisincluding map clustering discussed in the coincidence is a box in 3-dimensional scatter plot you space.